-Remember that big words on the dog food packaging are just a marketing ploy to attract attention to the product and get owners to assume they are healthy, when they may not actually be; they essentially don't mean anything.
+Remember that big words on the dog food packaging are just a marketing ploy to attract attention to the product and get owners to assume they are healthy, when they may not actually be; they essentially may not even mean anything at all.

 - Premium or Super Premium

-The regulations on pet food labeling are very lenient.
+The regulations on pet food labeling are very lenient, and it varies by country.
 Dog food is not held to the same standard as food made for humans.
 Therefore, there aren't a lot of rules as to which pet food products can and cannot have these types of descriptive words on their label.

 When you're learning how to read dog food labels, it's extremely important that you don't get sucked in by these marketing tricks.

 Organic dog food.
-For example, there are no specific guidelines on what constitutes an organic dog food product.
+For example, there are no specific guidelines on what constitutes an organic dog food.
 While a label may state that a food is natural, that may just mean that a majority of the ingredients are natural (but not all).

 Human-grade dog food.
 Meat that has been inspected and deemed suitable for human consumption could expire and be diverted for use in dog food.
 While the company can still claim to use human-grade ingredients, they're may also use spoiled meat.